Starting an Amazon RDS DB Instance That Was Previously Stopped

 You can stop your Amazon RDS DB instance temporarily to save money.
 After you stop your DB instance, you can restart it to begin using it again.
-For more details about stopping and starting DB instances, see Stopping an Amazon RDS DB Instance Temporarily.
+For more information about stopping a DB instance, see Stopping an Amazon RDS DB instance temporarily.

-When you start a DB instance that you previously stopped, the DB instance retains the ID, Domain Name Server (DNS) endpoint, parameter group, security group, and option group.
-When you start a stopped instance, you are charged a full instance hour.
+When you start a DB instance that you previously stopped, the DB instance retains information such as the following:

 -